 However hard the market slams a stock, there's always the chance it'll come bouncing right back.
 We'll consult our Motley Fool CAPS community to find shares on the rebound, examining one specific sector of the economy in search of companies with rising CAPS ratings.

-There are 41 stocks listed under "aerospace/defense" in the CAPS' screener, of which more than a handful carry well-respected four- and five-star ratings.
-Those accolades mean our 180,000 CAPS members are confident that these stocks will beat the market in the months ahead, but let's see what members are saying about these in particular:
+There are 172 stocks listed under "industrials" in the CAPS' screener, of which many carry well-respected four- and five-star ratings.
+Those accolades mean our 180,000 CAPS members are confident that these stocks will beat the market in the months ahead, but let's see what members are saying about the ones below:

 CAPS Rating Today (out of 5)